2 people dead, multiple injured after high school shooting in Georgia, sources say; suspect in custody

 A spokesperson for Grady Health System, which operates a hospital in Atlanta, said staff had received one gunshot wound patient from the high school.

-"What you see behind us is an evil thing today," said Barrow County Sheriff Jud Smith at a news conference held Wednesday afternoon on school grounds.
-Smith told reporters that "we have multiple injuries" but did not share more information about the nature of them.

-"This is a very, very fluid investigation," said Smith.
-"This is going to take multiple days for us to get answers as to what happened and why this happened."
+The sheriff's office told CBS News that it did not intend to release more information before a press conference on Wednesday afternoon.

-Administrators had earlier placed students and faculty on lockdown as reports emerged online of a possible active shooter at the school in Winder, Georgia, which is about 50 miles northeast of Atlanta.
-Officers were dispatched to the site at approximately 10:23 a.m.
-EDT, according to the sheriff.
-The premises were cleared within an hour, the school said, and students started being released to their families.
+Administrators had earlier placed students and faculty on lockdown as reports emerged online of a possible active shooter at the school in Winder, Georgia, which is about 50 miles noertheast of Atlanta.
+The premises were cleared within an hour, the school said, and students were released to their families.

 Agents with the Federal Bureau of Investigation were also called to the scene.
 FBI Atlanta said they were "coordinating with and supporting local law enforcement" in a statement shared just before 12 p.m. on social media.